Clark Lowenfield: Education, family and early career

 Lowenfield grew up in El Paso.
 He received his B.A. in political science and economics from Amherst College and his M.Div. from the School of Theology at Sewanee.
 He is married to Tricia and they have three grown daughters.

 Lowenfield has served as an Episcopal priest in South Carolina and in Texas.
-He was rector of the Anglo-Catholic Church of the Holy Communion in Charleston, South Carolina, during Hurricane Hugo, remaining in Charleston to attend during the storm to attend to elderly parishioners who refused to evacuate.
-He later served for five years as rector of Trinity Episcopal Church in the master-planned community of the Woodlands, Texas.
+He was rector of the Anglo-Catholic Church of the Holy Communion in Charleston, South Carolina, during Hurricane Hugo, remaining in Charleston during the storm to attend to elderly parishioners who refused to evacuate.
+He later served for five years as a rector of Trinity Episcopal Church in the master-planned community of the Woodlands, Texas.
 However, after the 2000 General Convention of the Episcopal Church―which approved a resolution that, although it did not go so far as to recommend trial liturgies for same-sex relationships, did acknowledge the presence of out gay and lesbian committed couples in the Episcopal Church and pledged to "provide for them the prayerful support, encouragement, and pastoral care necessary to live faithfully"—some Trinity members became concerned and Lowenfield decided to leave the Episcopal Church.